wolpert/terrapin/codehead-test/README.md

 ## Immutable/Jackson JSON tests

-Tests the ability for your Immutable class to be JSON friendly.
+Tests the ability for your **Immutables** objects to be JSON friendly.
+Validates you have all the jackson annotations setup correctly.
+It can handle complex structures as well as simple ones.
+Allows for custom ObjectMapper to be used for the tests as well.
+See the state machine project for usage examples.

+I've seen variations of this from different places and made my own version that uses junit5 and assertJ.

 ## Usage